Build-Week-Replate-1/Back-End/README.md

 POST | /api/business/login | Business Login: You need a valid username and password will return a token!
 GET | /api/requests/pending | You must have a token!
 Returns all pending food requests GET | /api/requests/all | You must have a token!
+Returns all food requests GET | /api/requests/business/me | You must have a token!
+Returns all food requests created for signed in business user GET | /api/requests/volunteer/me | You must have a token!
+Returns all food requests accepted by signed in volunteer user (volunteer_id on food request matches that of user signed in)
-Returns all food requests POST | /api/requests/add | You must have a token and you must be a **business** and type of **donor**. requires (food) type, amount, and pickup_time (in Military time YYYY-MM-DD hh:mm)
+POST | /api/requests/add | You must have a token and you must be a **business** and type of **donor**. requires (food) type, amount, and pickup_time (in Military time YYYY-MM-DD hh:mm)